hasinireddy23/cmpe283/README.md

 make

 When we insert the module in the kernel, the module_init marco will be invoked, which will in turn call the function init_module defined in code.
-Use sudo because we can not make changes in user mode.

 Command: sudo insmod ./cmpe283-1.ko

 Once loaded the VMX features must be logged in the kernel log and this can be checked by using the command: dmesg